 There is almost no rain in the dry season May-Sep in the Upper Grand Canyon Amazon section, but expect some in the rainy season.
-On our July 2012 trip, we had only two days with some sprinkles of rain for the first 25 days.
-Once we entered the jungle (as part of the Lower Grand Canyon Amazon trip), we experienced rain every day or two, usually in short intense storms.
+On our July 2012 and June 2014 trips, we had only a few sprinkles of rain for the first 25 days.
+Once we entered the Jungle Pongos, we experienced rain every day or two, usually in short intense storms.

-(1) Rocky Contos (scheduled trip leader on the Sep and Jan launches), descended the entire Marañon from its headwaters on Río Lauricocha to Iquitos between July and September 2012, and led the latest 20+ person 30-day expedition Sep-Oct2013 (a big success!).
-In 2012, he also paddled all of Ríos Apurímac, Mantaro, and Urubamba as part of his Headwaters of the Amazon expedition.
-He has explored nearly every river in Mexico including >100 first descents covering ~8,000 km of river and ~55,000 m of drop.
-Rocky believes the Marañon is the finest Grand Canyon-style raftable river in the South America.
+(1) Rocky Contos descended the entire Marañon from its headwaters on Río Lauricocha to Iquitos from July to September 2012, and led three 20+ person 30-day expeditions in 2013 (Sep28) and 2014 (Jan16, Jun4, Oct14, and Dec4).
+He discovered the most distant source of the Amazon [see articles C&K, Outside, Nat.Geo, FoxNews, LaRepublica] and in 2012, also paddled all of Ríos Apurímac, Mantaro, and Urubamba as part of his Headwaters of the Amazon expedition.
+He has explored nearly every river in Mexico including >100 first descents covering ~8,000 km of river and ~55,000 m of drop, as well as most in Peru.
+Rocky believes the Marañon is one of the finest Grand Canyon-style raftable rivers in the South America.
 He is fluent in Spanish and has organized many Grand Canyon length trips.
 Several articles have featured Rocky (American Whitewater; Kayak Session; Canoe & Kayak).
-While attaining his Ph.D. in neuroscience (see CV), Rocky worked as a kayak instructor and guide for UCSD's Outback adventures from 1993-1996 and gained valuable trip planning skills for large groups.
-Although primarily a kayaker, Rocky started rafting in the mid-1990s in order to introduce more people to the wonders of river travel.
-Since then and throughout his years as a postdoctoral research associate, he organized numerous large group raft and kayak expeditions, including five through Grand Canyon (18-22 days), three on the Salmon River (4-10 days each), two on Río Mulatos-Aros (8-11 days), five on Río Usumacinta (7-8 days each), and dozens to destinations such as the Salt, Kern, Rogue, Deschutes, John Day, Thompson, Similkameen, and Baja California (2-6 days each).
-Rocky had dreamed of rafting the Marañon for over 10 years and has all the maps and information.
+While attaining his Ph.D. in neuroscience (see CV), Rocky worked as a kayak instructor and guide for UCSD's Outback Adventures from 1993-1996 and gained valuable trip planning skills for large groups.
+Rocky started out kayaking in 1991 but also learned to raft in the mid-1990s in order to introduce more people to the wonders of river travel.
+He has organized numerous large group raft and kayak expeditions through the Grand Canyon Colorado (7X), Gramd Canyon Amazon (9X), MF and/or Main Salmon River (4X), Mulatos-Aros (4X), Usumacinta (12X), Taseko-Chilcotin-Fraser (1X), and many other long trips to the Salt, Kern, Rogue, Deschutes, John Day, Thompson, Similkameen, and Baja California.
 Rocky founded SierraRios with the goal of conserving the rivers of Latin America, and hopes that increased awareness and enjoyment of the resource will lead to protection.
-He is organizing all aspects of the trip.
-He likely will be rowing a large cataraft with gear and passengers, but may safety kayak if a competent rower is availlable.
+He is organizing most aspects of the trips and will lead some but cannot lead all.

 CHORES, TOILET AND BATHING